-A class of plan modifications $M_y \subseteq M$ is called appropriate for a class of flaws $F_x \subseteq F$, if and only if there exist partial plans P which contain flaws $f \in F_x$ and plan modifications $f \in M_y$, such that the refined plans f' = app(f, P) do not contain these flaws any longer.
+A class of plan modifications $M_y \subseteq M$ is called appropriate for a class of flaws $F_x \subseteq F$, if and only if there exist partial plans P which contain flaws $f \in F_x$ and plan modifications $m \in M_y$, such that the refined plans P' = app(m, P) do not contain these flaws any longer.

 It is easy to see that the plan modifications perform a strict refinement, that means, that a subsequent application of any modification instances cannot result in the same plan twice; the plan development is inherently acyclic.
 Given that, any flaw instance cannot be re-introduced once this has been eliminated.
 This qualifies the appropriateness relation as a valid strategic advice for the plan generation process and motivates its use as the trigger function for plan modifications: the α modification triggering function relates flaw classes with their potentially solving plan modification classes.
-As an example, causal threat flaws can be solved by expanding abstract actions which are involved in the threat (by overlapping task implementations), by promotion or demotion, or by separating variables through inequality constraints [2]: $\alpha(F{\text{CausalThreat}}) = M{\text{ExpTask}} \cup M{\text{AddOrdCstr}} \cup M{\text{AddVarCstr}}$.
-Please note, that α states nothing about the relationship between the actual flaw and modification instances.
+As an example, causal threat flaws can be solved by expanding abstract actions which are involved in the threat (by overlapping task implementations), by promotion or demotion, or by separating variables through inequality constraints [2]: $\alpha(F{CausalThreat}) = M{ExpTask} \cup M{AddOrdCstr} \cup M{AddVarCstr}$.
+Please note that α states nothing about the relationship between the actual flaw and modification instances.

-The modification triggering function allows for a simple plan generation process: (1) the flaws of the current plan are collected; if no flaw is detected, the plan is a solution; (2) suitable plan modifications are generated using the modification trigger; if for some flaws no plan modification can be found, the plan is discarded (dead-end); (3) selected plan modification are applied and and generate further refinements of the plan; (4) the next candidate plan is selected and we proceed with (1).
+The modification triggering function allows for a simple plan generation process: (1) the flaws of the current plan are collected; if no flaw is detected, the plan is a solution; (2) suitable plan modifications are generated using the modification trigger; if for some flaws no plan modification can be found, the plan is discarded (dead-end); (3) selected plan modification is applied and generates further refinements of the plan; (4) the next candidate plan is selected and we proceed with (1).

-Note, that the tasks of the generated solution plans are partially ordered, which is desirable for realistic applications where activities are often to be performed in parallel.
+Note that the tasks of the generated solution plans are partially ordered, which is desirable for realistic applications where activities are often to be performed in parallel.